Additive manufacturing is often referred to as 3D printing, but is there a difference?

 ‘Direct-to-Device’ production is one of the most powerful aspects of additive manufacturing.
 The designer can create and immediately upload a file him or herself.
 There is no down-time and no need to involve another party.
 In addition, the process requires comparatively little ongoing oversight.

-The implications are substantial.
+The implications of CAD to print and the incremental build process are substantial.
 Here are some of the benefits that can result:

 ADDITIVE MANUFACTURING: DIFFERENT FROM CONVENTIONAL MANUFACTURING